valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-backend-libraries.md

   Plugin actions that are linked to the latest process version will now automatically be linked to a new version of the process that is being deployed.

+* **Added Portaaltaak plugin**

+  This plugin makes it possible for Valtimo to communicate and interact with a Portal task specification compliant ZGW component.

 ## Bugfixes

 The following bugs were fixed: